 Born in Shimane, Japan in 1972, Kawamoto is a prominent Japanese conductor, a winner of the 10th Tokyo International Music Competition for Conducting and the 59th Prague Spring International Music Competition.
-Since 2001 he has settled in Germany and having performed in Europe, North America, and Asia.
+Since 2001 he has settled in Germany and having performed in Europe, North and South America, Russia and Asia.

 2001-2007, Kawamoto was the principal conductor of the Theater Vorpommern and the principal conductor of the North East German Philharmonic.